sweetyjerome/GitHub-Repo-Search/github_search/README.md

 ### Future Improvements

-Refactor the code so as to make components reusable. write test cases
+Markup : * Refactor the code so as to make components reusable. write test cases
 Add more details in the UI and improve search funtionality by addidng clear search Use bootstrap to make it more responsive.